SAT® Test Policies

 4. Motor Impairments

-You must note that temporary medical or physical conditions, like a broken bone, are usually not considered disabilities, and hence do not qualify for SAT accommodations.
+You must note that temporary medical or physical conditions, like a broken bone, are usually not considered disabilities, and hence do not qualify for Digital SAT accommodations.
 For temporary medical conditions, students are usually advised to reschedule the test.
-However, you can still submit a request for temporary assistance with the help of the Services for Students with Disabilities (SSD) coordinator.
+However, you can still submit a request for temporary assistance with the help of the SSD coordinator.

 It is important to understand that the need for accommodations may vary depending on the disability.
 If you have a documented disability, you have a good chance of getting the accommodations you need from the College Board.
-SAT accommodations include the following provisions:
+Digital SAT accommodations include the following provisions2:

 This is provided to students with visual impairments and blindness.
 Some examples of this accommodation include test books with large print, braille, raised lines and drawings, re-recorded audio, human readers, and assistive technology.